 Successful Change Leaders

-Because change–whether it’s a departmental reorganization, a new software system, or a shuffling of people into new roles–is so unsettling to many people, those leading it need to ensure they’re implementing the right changes at the right time.
-And to do that, change leaders can’t just rely on what’s worked in the past or turn to their proverbial, well-tuned “gut.”
+Because change–whether it’s trying to leverage a disruptive trend such as AI, a departmental reorganization, a new software system, or a shuffling of people into new roles–is so unsettling to many people, those leading it need to ensure they’re implementing the right changes at the right time.
+And to do that, change leaders like Arjun can’t just rely on what’s worked in the past or turn to their proverbial, well-tuned “gut.”

 Instead, successful change leaders invest the time to zero in on the best two to three ideas for changes that could benefit their organization, including its employees, customers, and bottom line.
 This process of narrowing down helps cement the “why” behind the pending change implementation, and will improve the leader’s agility to make quick adjustments as needed.

 Busy leader or influencer?
 I don’t care whether you need to “find the time’ to do this while on an airplane, during a break between meetings, or during a long commute while listening to a helpful podcast.
 Create the time, because prioritizing your own learning will show up in clear strategy and confidence when it’s time to take action and begin dialogue with your people about the pending change.